grikell/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Average number of steps is 10766.188679, median 10766.188679"
 ```

-By comparing the two plots, it looks like the distribution has not changed much (as expected using the mean values has caused a greater aggregation).
+By comparing the two plots, it looks like the shape of the distribution has not changed much, which could be expected since we replaced NAs with mean values (causing a greater aggregation).

-Also *mean* and *median* have not changed significantly.
+Values for *mean* and *median* have not changed significantly.

 ## Are there differences in activity patterns between weekdays and weekends?

 We create a new column (factor) for each day, in order to distinguish weeekdays from weekends.

-This is done by using the *weekdays()* function on the *date* colum, and checking whether the result is *Saturday* or *Sunday*.
+This is done by using the *weekdays()* function on the *$date* colum, and checking whether the result is *Saturday* or *Sunday*.

 ```r